CenturyLinkCloud/APIDocs/Data Centers/get-data-center-list.md

   "attachments": []
 }}}

 Gets the list of data centers that a given account has access to.
 Calls to this operation must include a token acquired from the authentication endpoint.
-See the <a href="/api-docs/v2#authentication-login">Login API</a> for information on acquiring this token.
+See the [Login API](..Authentication/login.md) for information on acquiring this token.

 ### When to Use It

 Use this API operation when you need the list of data center names and codes that you have access to.
-Using that list of data centers, you can then query for the <a href="/api-docs/v2#datacenters-get-data-center-group">root group</a>, and all the child groups in an entire data center.
+Using that list of data centers, you can then query for the [root group](get-data-center.md), and all the child groups in an entire data center.

 ## URL